-Passed in 1998, the Children’s Online Privacy Protection Act (COPPA) is a law that establishes a strict set of regulations created to protect the privacy of children under the age of 13.
-The act’s regulations are used to ensure that websites, mobile applications, plugins, and toys with online features that target children 13 and younger follow the proper steps to protect their information.
+Passed in 1998, the Children’s Online Privacy Protection Act (COPPA) is a law that establishes a strict set of mandates created to protect the privacy of children under the age of 13.
+The act’s requirements are used to ensure that websites, mobile applications, plugins, and toys with online features that target children 13 and younger follow the proper steps to protect their information.

-Before we go any further, there are some terms that a person must know in order to understand how the Federal Trade Commission enforces these regulations.
+Before we go any further, there are some terms that a person must know in order to understand how the Federal Trade Commission enforces these rules.
 These terms include:

 “Operator”: The Federal Trade Commission considers any online entity that owns or controls personal information or pays for the collection or maintenance of this information to be an “operator.”